spacepy/spacepy/Doc/source/tips.rst

 Zip
 ===
-The :py:func:`zip` function is extremly useful, but it is really slow.
+The :py:func:`zip` function is extremely useful, but it is really slow.
 If you find yourself using it on large amounts of data then significant time-savings might be achieved by re-writing your code to make the :py:func:`zip` operation unnecessary.
 A good alternative, if you do need the functionality of :py:func:`zip`, is in :py:func:`itertools.izip`.
 This is far more efficient as it builds an interator.